The Short Version

 Who Should Use Which?

-Use Kronos if: You are a gig worker, you want a simple all-in-one app, you need advances over $500, you want zero-fee crypto with 30+ coins, you want 2.5% APY on savings, or you are tired of navigating complex product tiers.
+Use Kronos if: You are a gig worker, you want a simple all-in-one app, you need earnings tools over , you want zero-fee crypto with 30+ coins, you want 2.5% APY on savings, or you are tired of navigating complex product tiers.

 Use MoneyLion if: You specifically need a credit builder loan, you want managed stock investing in the same app, you prefer an established publicly traded company, or you only need basic banking at $1/mo without extras.

 Bottom line: MoneyLion tries to be everything and ends up being complicated.
 It has products Kronos does not -- credit builder loans and managed investing -- but wraps them in a layer of cross-product dependencies and tiered pricing that makes the actual cost unclear.
-Kronos is a simpler, more focused product: bigger advances, better crypto, real savings, and gig-native design at $9.99/mo with no hidden requirements.
-For gig workers who want their financial app to be clear and useful rather than sprawling and confusing, Kronos wins.
+Kronos is a simpler, more focused product: better earnings tools, better crypto, real savings, and gig-native design at $9.99/mo with no hidden requirements. for self-employed Americans who want their financial app to be clear and useful rather than sprawling and confusing, Kronos wins.

 Upgrade from MoneyLion